markbao/node-envious/README.md

-# envious: environment variables made easy, fun, and profitable
+# envious: environment variables made easy, fun, and finally profitable

 envious makes it absurdly easy for you to configure your environment, so you can have a central place to define credentials and whatnot.